Introducing camdl: engineering rigor for stochastic compartmental modeling

 Since joining IDM, I’ve been curious whether domain-specific languages (DSLs)

-could lower this engineering burden — letting modellers do rigorous inference
+could lower this engineering burden — letting modelers do rigorous inference

 without first having to become rigorous software engineers.
 A DSL is a small